ibm-cloud-docs/cloud-databases/howto-tutorials.md

 ### An example {{site.data.keyword.containershort_notm}} Application
 {: #tutorial-k8s-app}

-The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications that show you how to connect to a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in a various programming languages.
+The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes tutorial](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications that show you how to connect to a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in various programming languages.

 Each Git branch of the examples repository corresponds to samples in a particular programming language.
 For example, when you click **Branch**, a **Node** branch exists where all examples are written in JavaScript that uses Node.js.
 The files in each folder correspond to either a database or a message queue.

 ### An example Cloud Foundry Application
 {: #tutorial-cf-app}

-This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to a {{site.data.keyword.databases-for}} deployment.
-The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.
+The [{{site.data.keyword.databases-for}} Cloud Foundry application tutorial](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) demonstrates how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to a {{site.data.keyword.databases-for}} deployment.
+The application creates, reads from, and writes to a database that uses data supplied by the app's web interface.

 Each Git branch of the [repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) corresponds to samples in a particular programming language.
 For example, when you click **Branch** you see a **Node** branch, where all examples are written in JavaScript that uses Node.js.
 The files in each folder correspond to either a database or a message queue.